mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

 Next, add a `print()` statement that outputs the value of random_number, and run the program several times to ensure random values are being generated as expected.

-Once you’re sure this is working as we expected, feel free to comment out this `print()` statement.
+Once you're sure this is working as we expected, feel free to comment out this `print()` statement.

 ## Control Flow

 ### Task 6
-Now that we’ve declared all the variables needed, it’s time to implement the core logic of our program!
+Now that we've declared all the variables needed, it's time to implement the core logic of our program!

-For this section, we’ll be utilizing control flow using an `if`/`elif`/`else` statement to assign different answers for each randomly generated value.
+For this section, we'll be utilizing control flow using an `if`/`elif`/`else` statement to assign different answers for each randomly generated value.

 First, write an `if` statement where if the `random_number` is equal to `1`, `answer` is assigned to the phrase "Yes - definitely"